 I originally published this site, Armageddon Guide, to feature my book – A Pocket Guide to Surviving Armageddon.
+It details the skills needed for survival.
 Since that time, I have written a tell all book about my time as a nun titled Valli’s Valley.
 Here’s a little background.

 On a crisp, clear day on March 3, 1951, at Tampa Memorial Hospital at 12:27 P.M., a little girl announced with her wails that she entered this world.
 Her road would be a rocky one fraught with roses and thorns.
 Of my childhood, I really do not remember much except that in our early days my brother and I were really close.
 Then as we both got older, we went our separate ways.
 I do remember the one bright spot in our lives was Christmas.
 We seemed to believe in Santa a little longer than the average child back then as we gazed in wonderment as to how all those presents found their way under our beautifully decorated tree.